hankzimmer7/expense-reimbursement-system-server-side/README.md

 * **Allowed Roles** `admin`

 * **Request**
-  The userId must be presen as well as all fields to update, any field left undefined will not be updated.
+  The userId must be present as well as all fields to update, any field left undefined will not be updated.
   ```javascript
     User
   ```